project-fika/Fika-Installer/README.md

 ## Advanced usage
 There is an "Advanced options" menu with a few additional features:
-* "Install Fika in current folder" allows you to install Fika-Core and Fika-Server in the directory where Fika-Installed is located.
+* "Install Fika in current folder" allows you to install Fika-Core and Fika-Server in the directory where Fika-Installer is located.
 The SPT files will be copied or symlinked.
 * "Install Fika Headless" allows you to install Fika-Core and Fika-Headless in the directory where Fika-Installer is located.
 The SPT files will be copied or symlinked.

 ## Linux Support